petercsmith-x/vocalfusion-rpi-setup/README.md

    sudo apt install rpi-imager
    ```

-   Run the imager (may require `root` privileges), select the Raspberry Pi you are using (tested on Pi 4<!-- TODO: Pi 3, Pi 5-->), Bookworm and Bullseye are both supported.
+   Run the imager (may require `root` privileges), select the Raspberry Pi you are using, Bookworm and Bullseye are both supported.

    Then, choose your SD card and write to it.
 When prompted, remove the SD card and insert it into the Raspberry Pi.